Vivek-04022001/documentation/docs/backend/traversal-acquisition.md

 In Zope and Plone, {term}`traversal` is the process of determining the object that's the target of a request by examining the URL path of the request or in code, and looking up objects in the object hierarchy.
 The object hierarchy in Zope is made up of "containers" and "item" objects.
-Containers can contain other objects, while item objects cannot.
+Containers can contain other objects, while item objects can't.
 This is to some degree like the tree structure of a filesystem with folders, subfolders, and files.

 When a request is made to the server, it examines the URL path of the request, and starts at the root of the object hierarchy.